Sammex01/SQL-Project-Data-Job-Analysis/README.md

 INNER JOIN skills_dim USING (skill_id)
 ORDER BY
     salary_year_avg DESC
 ```
-Here's the breakdown of the most demanded skills for data analysts in 2023

 ![Top Demanded Skills](project_sql/Assets/2_path.png)

+**Insights:**
-SQL and Excel remain fundamental, emphasizing the need for strong foundational skills in data processing and spreadsheet manipulation.
+- SQL and Excel remain foundational
-Programming and Visualization Tools like Python, Tableau, and Power BI are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.
+- Python, Tableau, and Power BI are essential for analysis and visualization

+---

-### 3. Top 10 Paying Companies
+### 3. Top 10 Companies by Average Salary 🏢
-This analysis highlights the top 10 companies offering the highest salaries for data analyst roles, helping professionals quickly see where the best compensation opportunities lie and make informed career decisions
+This analysis highlights the top 10 companies offering the highest salaries for data analyst roles, helping professionals quickly see where the best compensation opportunities lie and make informed career decisions.

 ```sql